muahchee/scruffyWiki/docs/notes/bandarEsokLore/Characters/1huan-ying.md

 Has short messy white hair and yellow eyes.
 Their eyebrows are almost like little circles.

-In their human form, their ears are rounded and their sclera are white.
-In their natural form, their ears are long and pointed and their sclera are black, with gills down their neck.

 They are usually in a white shirt underneath a dark blue and gold sweater, with a teal tie and brown checked pants.
 When they are helping out at 剩鱼厅, they wear a waist apron.

 They always have their broom in hand.
 The broom has a fish bone charm made by 蕙伊 attached to the top。